Anthony Carter (basketball)

-Anthony Bernard Carter (born June 16, 1975) is an American basketball coach and former player who is an assistant coach for the Miami Heat.
-He played college basketball for Saddleback College and Hawaii.
+Anthony Bernard Carter (born June 16, 1975) is an American basketball coach and former player who is an assistant coach for the Memphis Grizzlies.
+He played college basketball for Saddleback College and the Hawaii Rainbow Warriors.

 Early life

-Born in Milwaukee, Carter played as a freshman on the varsity team of Alonzo A. Crim High School in Atlanta.
+Born in Milwaukee, WI, Carter played as a freshman on the varsity team of Alonzo A. Crim High School in Atlanta.
 However, after his freshman year, Carter quit high school.
 After leaving school, Carter spent his teenage years playing basketball for money in Atlanta.
 The Rocky Mountain News quoted Carter stating: "The dope man would put up the money, and we would play.
 We used to play for the drug dealers.
 That's how we were going to make our money.
 We didn't sell the drugs ...
 (I used the money) to buy shoes and food.
 That was the only way we could eat."
 During his teenage years, Carter's mother was on drugs, and all seven of his uncles were at one point in prison.

 Realizing Carter's basketball skills could earn him an education, several members of Carter's community helped him get a GED and enroll in college.

 College career

-Carter played collegiately at Saddleback Community College in Mission Viejo, California (1994–96), then went on to play at the University of Hawaii.
-At UH, Carter became the Rainbows' career leader in assist average and one of only 10 players to reach 1,000 points.
+Carter played collegiately at Saddleback Community College in Mission Viejo, California (1994–96), then went on to play at the University of Hawaiʻi at Mānoa.
+At UH, Carter became the Rainbow Warriors' career leader in assist average and one of only 10 players to reach 1,000 points.